TritonDataCenter/eng/docs/index.md

 # Software development process

 Team synchronization begins daily with our morning scrum.
-We use continuous integration with Git/Gerrit.
+We use continuous integration with GitHub and Jenkins.
 Bugs and feature requests are tracked in Jira.
 For more details on Joyent's morning scrum please read the: [Onboarding Guide](https://mo.joyent.com/docs/engdoc/master/engguide/onboard.html#scrum).

 In general, process is shrink-to-fit: we adopt process that help us work better,